Best Men's Down Vests of 2024

 Read why

-REI 650 Casual, hiking S-3XL 650-fill down No yes 8.1 oz 4 (2 handwarmer, 2 internal) recycled nylon ripstop with DWR
+Casual, hiking S-3XL 650-fill down No Yes 8.1 oz 4 (2 handwarmer, 2 internal) recycled nylon ripstop with DWR

-Arc'teryx Cerium Vest Mixed conditions XS-XXL 850-fill down, synthetic Coreloft No yes 7.1 oz 3 (2 handwarmer, 1 internal) 15D nylon
+Arc'teryx Cerium Vest Mixed conditions XS-XXL 850-fill down, synthetic Coreloft No Yes 7.1 oz 3 (2 handwarmer, 1 internal) 15D nylon

-Uniqlo UL Down Vest Casual, hiking XXL-3XL 750+ Fill Power* high quality down no yes Not stated 3 (2 handwarmere, 1 internal) Nylon
+Uniqlo UL Down Vest Casual, hiking XXL-3XL 750+ Fill Power* high quality down No Yes Not stated 3 (2 handwarmere, 1 internal) Nylon

-Feathered Friends Eos Down Vest Multisport, mixed conditions XS-XXL 900+ Goose Down no yes 7 oz 2 handwarmer Pertex® Quantum® brushed nylon with DWR
+Feathered Friends Eos Down Vest Multisport, mixed conditions XS-XXL 900+ Goose Down No Yes 7 oz 2 handwarmer Pertex® Quantum® brushed nylon with DWR

 SOURCE: Manufacturers